 If an auditor suffers a slip-and-fall injury in the office, or your top tax preparer develops carpal tunnel, medical bills can pile up quickly.
-Workers’ compensation can pay for an injured employee’s medical expenses and partial missed wages.
+Workers’ compensation insurance can pay for an injured employee’s medical expenses and partial missed wages.
 It can also protect the employer if an employee files a lawsuit related to workplace negligence.

 Workers’ compensation can help pay for an injured employee’s: